Bernadette Smith: Politics

 Smith was the only candidate to submit her name in order to qualify as the New Democratic Party's candidate for Point Douglas in the 2017 by-election.
 During the campaign, the opposing Progressive Conservative Party filed a complaint with Elections Manitoba alleging that Smith had improperly campaigned at polling stations.
 Smith won the seat with 44% of the vote.

-She was re-elected in the 2019 provincial election.
+She was re-elected in the 2019 provincial election and the 2023 Manitoba general election.

 Smith has advocated for some form of government investment in order to preserve the Neechi Commons grocery store and arts centre.